Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ##### General Notes
 To start off, I created these algorithms based on how I thought this would be accomplished at the time.
 I new going into each and every one of these that there would almost always be a way better solution than what I could come up with.
 These are just the solutions that I came up with using what I have learned in previous freeCodeCamp lessons and what I stumbled across while looking up exactly how several functions/methods worked.

-IMPORTANT methods to use for any of these algorithms would be the string methods (https://www.w3schools.com/js/js_string_methods.asp) and the array methods (https://www.w3schools.com/js/js_array_methods.asp).
+IMPORTANT methods to use for any of these algorithms would be the [string methods](https://www.w3schools.com/js/js_string_methods.asp) and the [array methods](https://www.w3schools.com/js/js_array_methods.asp).

 I know any of these algorithms can be optimized, over the solutions I created.
 Perhaps even all of them can be as simple as one or two lines.
 You can view my comments and non-condensed versions of all of these algorithm solutions I came up within their files above.